iamnaheem/node-ts-boilerplate/README.md

 pnpm run dev
 ```

 The server will start on `http://localhost:3000` with beautiful colored logs in development mode.
+The development server uses Node.js's built-in `--watch` flag for automatic reloading and `--env-file` for environment variable loading.

 **Pro Tip:** The project uses TypeScript path aliases - you can import files using `@folder/` syntax instead of relative paths!